fbn776/OOPLab-S3/README.md

 ### Questions

-#### (animalpackage.Animal) Basic programs using datatype, operators, and control statements in Java.
+#### Basic programs using datatype, operators, and control statements in Java.

 1) Write a Java program that checks whether a given string is a palindrome or not.
 2) Write a Java Program to find the frequency of a given character in a string. **